sul-dlss-labs/engineering-design-adrs/0001-migrate-off-fedora-3.md

 * The Fedora 3 community is disappearing, so we are increasingly going it alone
 * Fedora 3 is a critical piece of SDR infrastructure and represents an enormous risk
 * Samvera software that supports Fedora 3 is outdated and maintained/supported only through our own efforts, preventing us from using mainstream Samvera software
+* We have (unverified) concerns about the scalability of Fedora 3

 ## Considered Options <!-- required -->